 Scheduling and Notification

 You must defend your research.
-Because the final, "completed thesis" must be submitted to the Graduate School by the established deadlines (approximately seven calendar days before commencement), the defense should be scheduled to allow time to make final corrections to the manuscript before submitting it for Graduate School review.
-Note: The thesis defense should be completed at least one month before the last regular class day.
+Because the final, "completed thesis" must be submitted to the Graduate School by the established deadlines, the defense should be scheduled to allow time to make final corrections to the manuscript before submitting it for Graduate School review.

 Consider the following timeline when planning the defense: